 Focus Groups – A group of people participate in a guided discussion about a product or service.
 Focus group sessions are usually digitally recorded so clients can observe and reference later.

-Immersion Tours – Immerse client or customers into the product you are ideating or testing.
-Could be a restaurant visit or cooking experiment.
+Immersion Tours – Immerse clients or customers into the product you are ideating or testing.
+Could be a restaurant visit or a cooking experiment.
 Really anything where consumers interact with the product.

 In-Depth Interview (IDI) – Could be a 45-minute conversation or an eight-hour session together where we go through cupboards and travel to the grocery store.
 Big IDIs are called ethnographies.
 Sometimes called one-on-one interviews.